|By Joost Witte

 of Janusz Tyszkiewicz.

-The royal secretary Girolamo Pinocci paid Vincenzo's travel bills to Warschau (februari and march 1645) and Lublin (juli 1647).
+The royal secretary Girolamo Pinocci paid Vincenzo's travel bills to Warschau (february and march 1645) and Lublin (juli 1647).

 repeats: many members of the Galilei family ended up on one's own.

-Their conflictues beheavior sepparated them and reconcilliation &
+Their conflictual behaviour separated them and reconciliation &

-being stubborn aren't an easy mixure.
+being stubborn aren't an easy mixture.
 But the "difficult" children of

 ||Vincenzo - son of Galileo *12 August 1606 † 21 January 1649 was a poet, lutenist and inventor of musical instruments.
 When he was twenty he became a teacher for singers in the service of the Barberini.
 Presumably he also taught music theory.|